 The UTI hit me fast.
 The pain was just as intense as I remembered, but I didn’t panic quite as much as the first time.
 I knew I’d get antibiotics when I showed up at the emergency room.

 Plus, I didn’t have time to think about it.
-Life was way too hectic for me to put any energy towards my health.
+Life was way too hectic for me to put extra energy towards my health.

 Driving more than an hour was too much for me and I ended up squatting on the side of a dangerous road in the dark more than once.